NSuer/User_Interface_Project_2/README.md

   - adding and editing lights - Nate
   - Scenarios - Nate
   - Day Play through - Nate
-## Sam is working on (in order):
-- adding lightbulb icon
-- light fading and ray tracing for displaying light effects on the grid

 # Helpful Commands
 - npm run deploy - This will build and deploy the github page public website